 The city was planned in the shape of a Buddhist Dharma-Chakra at first (Wheel of Righteousness).
 The four thurs or mounds encircling Patan's perimeter, one at each of its cardinal points, are known as Asoka Stupas.

-According to tradition, Emperor Asoka (the legendary King of India) visited Kathmandu around 250 BC with his daughter Charumati and constructed five Asoka Stupas, four in the Patan and one in the centre.
+According to tradition, Emperor Asoka (the legendary King of India) visited Kathmandu around 250 BC with his daughter Charumati and constructed five Asoka Stupas, four in the Patan and one in the center.
 These stupas' size and shape appear to exude their antiquity tangibly.
 In and around the city, there are about 1,200 Buddhist monuments of diverse kinds and sizes.

 According to UNESCO, the city's most notable landmark is Patan Durbar Square, one of seven Monumental Zones that constitute the Kathmandu Valley's World Heritage Sites.